DayeonKang99/IoT-abandonware-analysis/README.md

 2. Add `apk` files to the folder `apps_to_analyze/`
 3. `docker compose up`
 4. Results will be placed into `results/`
+5. Change the total number of apps, variable `app_num`, in the flow analysis script `flowanalysis.py` according to the final numbers that IoTFlow reverse-engineered
-5. Run flow analysis script `python flowanalysis.py`
+6. Run flow analysis script `python flowanalysis.py`
-6. Copy the analysis script output to `/src/iotflow/plot-codes`
+7. Copy the analysis script output to `/src/iotflow/plot-codes`
-7. You can draw the plot with `plot-flowanalysis.ipynb`
+8. You can draw the plot with `plot-flowanalysis.ipynb`

 ### Cryptographic Analysis
 1. `cd VSA/docker`